FinnDaCaptain/HordeDev-Finn/README.md

 ## Usage

 1. Start Diablo IV
-2. Run the bot script (instructions depend on your setup)
+2. Start the bot outside of the portal
-3. Use the in-game menu to configure and activate the bot
+3. Use the in-game menu to configure chests you want to loot at the end.

 ## Staying Updated